nikolak/RESTool/README.rst

 Restores the currently selected backup file in the list on the right to Chrome RES settings.

-The backup file can be either backup created either using "Backup Chrome" or "Backup Fireofx" feature.
+The backup file can be either backup created either using "Backup Chrome" or "Backup Firefox" feature.

 Restore selected backup to Firefox
 ----------------------------------

 Restores the currently selected backup file in the list on the right to Chrome RES settings.

-The backup file can be either backup created either using "Backup Chrome" or "Backup Fireofx" feature.
+The backup file can be either backup created either using "Backup Chrome" or "Backup Firefox" feature.

 Pay for RESTool
 ---------------

-Opens a paypal link to pay the amount picked in the dropbox on the right.
+Opens a PayPal link to pay the amount picked in the dropbox on the right.
 See FAQs_ for more info about paid vs free option.

 Donate to RES